aws/aws-ec2-instance-connect-config/README.md

 Debian packaging in particular requires you have a GPG key configured on your system.

 Be sure to update VERSION!
 If you use the same VERSION as the latest public release then test instances will not see it as an update!

+### [EXPERIMENTAL] Docker Container Build

+You can build .rpm packages using Docker via `make docker-build-rpm` and .deb packages via `make docker-build-deb`.
+You can run both via `make docker-build`.
+The built packages will be in the `out` directory.
+This currently does not support the Amazon-proprietary build process.

 **Debian packaging tools are intended for testing purposes only.
 Please follow standard Debian process to submit patches.**